Mass General Brigham Researchers Find Too Much Sitting Hurts the Heart

 The team comprises clinicians who are leaders within the field of CAD.
 Our physicians will work with you, your care team and other experts at the Mass General Corrigan Minehan Heart Center to determine the best course of treatment for your chronic total occlusion.
 We conduct a thorough evaluation in concert with your primary care team to develop a comprehensive treatment plan that meets your individual needs.

-Mass General is consistently ranked among the best hospitals in the country by U.S. News & World Report.
-Our ranking is based on our quality of care, patient safety and reputation in more than a dozen different specialties.
+Mass General is consistently recognized as a top hospital in the nation by U.S. News & World Report.
+Our recognition is based on our quality of care, patient safety, and reputation in different specialties.
 We work to ensure that you receive the best care at all points during your visit.
 Our patients can benefit from shared expertise, leading research and our commitment to quality and excellence.

 Patients must be eligible to undergo CTO PCI.
 The CTO clinical team will perform a careful review of your history, clinical data and previous assessments of your cardiac and medical condition to determine whether or not CTO PCI is a recommended option.
 We work in collaboration with your primary care, cardiology and medical teams.